richardbiely/gaia-ecs/README.md

 w.set_max_lifespan(player0);
 ```

-Note, if the entity used to change an archetype's lifespan moves to a new archetype, the laters's lifespan is not updated.
+Note, if the entity used to change an archetype's lifespan moves to a new archetype, the later's lifespan is not updated.

 ```cpp
 ecs::World w;